ibbatta/grunt-frontend-boilerplate/README.md

 ## __Installation__

-To install the npm repositories and bower packages run (from the directory of the project): `npm install && bower install`
+From the directory of the project run `npm install && bower install`

 ---